-The polyhistidine tag / poly his tag is the most widely used protein affinity tag.
+The polyhistidine tag / Poly-His-tag is the most widely used protein affinity tag.
 Due to its small size of only six amino acids it rarely interferes with the protein's function.
-Additionally its low immunogenicity and versatility under native and denaturing conditions are hightlighting this protein tag among others.
-The underlying purification principle of the his tag is an interaction between metal ions and the imidazole ring of histidine.
-CLICK HERE
+Additionally its low immunogenicity and versatility under native and denaturing conditions are highlighting this protein tag among others.
+The underlying purification principle of the His-tag is an interaction between metal ions and the imidazole ring of histidine.
+Further information to His-tags

 Cube Biotech's His tag purification products:

 To know about His-tag purification resins and magnetic beads:

 Choosing the correct type of His-tag purification resin or magnetic bead is based on three factors:

 - The Ligand: This is the molecule to which the metal ion is coupled in a chelator complex (see Figure 1).